deepfield/dnsflow/README.md

 ```

 ## Install DNSFlow Reader Dependencies
-The dnsflow reader is python module that has a few dependencies.
+The dnsflow reader is python script that has a few dependencies.

 Install python pip modules.
 ```